snowshine/NFTCreators/docs/blog_modeling.md

 ## Statement of Work

-Cindy works with the Generative Adversarial Networks (GANs) models including  building and tunning the models.
+Cindy works with the Generative Adversarial Networks (GANs) models including  building and tuning the models.
 She runs the training for all the NFT collections, evaluates the result after training, and select the generators for the web application to use.